borg286/sevtech/README.md

 * If you get stuck on a planet in a death loop or no way to get home, you can type /gchouston in the chat twice to be sent back to world spawn

 * Mercury is the same tier as Asteroids, but offers Solid Meteoric Iron much more easily.
-You can find both Solid Desh and Solid Meteoric Iron asteroids on the surface of Mars, each yielding over a stack of the solid block.
+You can find both Solid Desh and Solid Meteoric Iron asteroids on the surface of Mercury, each yielding over a stack of the solid block.

 ### Moon